Balajyosthna573/openCV-Basics/README.md

 # openCV-Basics
-In this we can find howw to use opencv using python.
+In this we can find how to use opencv basics like image reading, image capture, video capture, mouse events etc,